o1-labs/rfcs/0006-ffmul-revised.md

 At the same time, we will prove soundness -- i.e., the constraints we add imply $(1)$.

-> In the following, we will use the numbering used in the implementation, which might not correspond to the chronological order where they appear explained here in the text.
+Note that the actual order of the constraints in the code might not correspond to the order here depicted.
+The reason behind this, will be to being able to trigger individual constraint failures in tests.

 Let $n$ be the _native_ field modulus (for example, $n$ is one of the Pasta primes).
 Our first constraint is to check $(1)$ modulo $n$:

-$$\tag{C5: native}
+$$
 ab = qf + r\mod n
+$$

+or equivalently, which only uses the negated limbs of the foreign modulus:

+$$\tag{C1: native}
+ab + q f' - r = 0 \mod n
 $$

 Note: In the implementation, variables in this constraint are expanded into their limbs, like